sainiankit/pwa-boilerplate-react/README.md

 ## PWA-Boilerplate-React

-**pwa-boileplate-react** provides boilerplate stack for a Progressive Web Application with offline first capabilities.
+**pwa-boilerplate-react** provides a boilerplate stack for a Progressive Web Application with offline-first capabilities.

-**pwa-boileplate-react** aims at providing a light-weight Progressive Web Application stack with a very intuitive structure suitable for scalable enterprise web applications.
+**pwa-boilerplate-react** aims at providing a light-weight Progressive Web Application stack with a very intuitive structure suitable for scalable enterprise web applications.

 ## Audience

 - pwa-boilerplate-react serves as a starter pack, for scalable enterprise web applications.
 Allowing it's users to straight away jump to writing the business logic.
-- pwa-boilerplate-react also serves as great tutorial for building a PWA with React and Redux.
+- pwa-boilerplate-react also serves as a great tutorial for building a PWA with React and Redux.
 > **Note:** Follow the code comments and @fileoverviews to get a sound understanding of the application structure and tools being used.

-## What's in there ?
+## What's in there?

 - React
 - Redux